Director

 The quality seems as though it was recorded to disc from a VHS tape.

 The movie starts with black and white images of "wage slaves" burdened by the heavy drudgery of work, work, work.
-The footage could have easily been taken from a movie like Metropolis.
+The footage was taken from the silent movie Metropolis.

 Shepherd narrates about the sweat and toil of every working human.
 It's accompanied by a rather high-pitched rendition of Hi Ho from Snow White and the Seven Dwarfs as people march to perform their manual tasks in unison.